 Outsourcing ecommerce warehousing to a third party logistics provider (3PL) has many benefits for a scaling business.
 Not only are these providers experts on all of the necessary operational tasks –– hiring warehouse workers, maintaining equipment, paying rent, keeping track of pallets, etc. –– but in many cases, these 3PLs can complete those tasks quicker, cheaper and more efficiently than you could in your own warehouse.

-How does a 3PL manage to reduce costs like the ones above?
-Well, these third party providers address storage, transport and handling needs on behalf of client companies.
+Third party providers address storage, transport and handling needs on behalf of client companies.
 They then use sophisticated software to develop a warehousing management and distribution plan that will best suit the needs of each company whose products they store.

 All ready to sign up?
 Think carefully –– committing to a 3PL relationship is not a decision to take lightly.
 A 3PL has to fit well with your business operations, growth plans and customer service culture, because the services stipulated in a third party warehousing contract are generally performed on a long term basis.
 Once you are on board with one, it’s tough to disengage.
 A 3PL should be both a solutions provider and an adviser that you can trust.
 They should be thinking of creative ways to make sure that your products are brought to market faster and cheaper.
 To do so, they will need a complete understanding of all your present and future fulfillment needs.